Assistant Secretary of Defense for Indo-Pacific Security Affairs

-The Assistant Secretary of Defense for Indo-Pacific Security Affairs, or ASD (IPSA), is the principal advisor to the Under Secretary of Defense for Policy (USD(P)) and the Secretary of Defense on international security strategy and policy on issues of DoD interest that relate to the governments and defense establishments of the nations and international organizations within the Asia-Pacific region.
-The position was originally titled Assistant Secretary of Defense for Asian and Pacific Security Affairs but was renamed by the Trump Administration alongside the renaming of the United States Indo-Pacific Command.
+The assistant secretary of defense for Indo-Pacific security affairs, or ASD (IPSA), is the principal advisor to the under secretary of defense for policy (USD(P)) and the secretary of defense on international security strategy and policy on issues of DoD interest that relate to the governments and defense establishments of the nations and international organizations within the Indo-Pacific region.
+It primarily includes the entire region from India to Japan, and the region where ASEAN is located.
+The position was originally titled assistant secretary of defense for Asian and Pacific security affairs but was renamed by the first Trump administration alongside the renaming of the United States Indo-Pacific Command.

-Office holders
+Officeholders

 Role and responsibilities

-Like the Assistant Secretary of Defense for International Security Affairs, the ASD (IPSA) is responsible for oversight of security cooperation programs and foreign military sales programs within the regions under its supervision.
+Like the assistant secretary of defense for international security affairs, the ASD (IPSA) is responsible for oversight of security cooperation programs and foreign military sales programs within the regions under its supervision.
 The ASD (IPSA) also works closely with the United States Indo-Pacific Command, United States Central Command, and the Asia-Pacific Center for Security Studies.
-Finally, the ASD (IPSA) represents the USD(P) and the Secretary of Defense in interagency policy deliberations and international negotiations related to the Asia-Pacific region.
+Finally, the ASD (IPSA) represents the USD(P) and the secretary of defense in interagency policy deliberations and international negotiations related to the Asia-Pacific region.
 The Office of the ASD (IPSA) is an entity of the Office of the Secretary of Defense.

 Structure

 This office was created in 2007.
-It is composed of at least six country/sub-regional desks, each staffed by a Senior Country Director.
-Most desks are also supported by an Assistant Country Director or group of Country Directors.
+It is composed of at least six country/sub-regional desks, each staffed by a senior country director.
+Most desks are also supported by an assistant country director or group of country directors.
 As of February 2011, the desks listed on the APSA website included: